dortania/OpenCore-Install-Guide/post-install/sleep.md

 ### Fixing GPUs

 With GPUs, it's fairly easy to know what might be causing issues.
 This being unsupported GPUs in macOS.
 By default, any GPU that doesn't have drivers already provided in the OS will run off very basic drivers known as VESA drivers.
 These provide minimal display output but also cause a big issue in that macOS doesn't actually know how to properly interact with these devices.
-To fix this, well need to either trick macOS into thinking it's a generic PCIe device(which it can better handle) or completely power off the card(on laptops, desktop dGPUs have issues)
+To fix this, well need to either trick macOS into thinking it's a generic PCIe device(which it can better handle, ideal for desktops) or completely power off the card(on laptops, desktop dGPUs have issues powering down)

 * See here for more info:
     * [Disabling desktop dGPUs](https://dortania.github.io/Getting-Started-With-ACPI/Desktops/desktop-disable.md)
     * [Disabling laptop dGPUs](https://dortania.github.io/Getting-Started-With-ACPI/Laptops/laptop-disable.md)

-Special note for iGPU users on 10.15.4 and newer:
+Special notes for iGPU users on 10.15.4 and newer:

 * iGPU wake is partially broken due to numerous hacks apple uses in AppleGraphicsPowerManagement.kext with real Macs, to get around this you'll likely need `igfxonln=1` to force all displays online.
 Obviously test first to make sure you have this issue.
+* AAPL,ig-platform-id `07009B3E` may fail for desktop Coffee Lake (UHD 630) users, you can try `00009B3E` instead

 Special note for 4k Displays with AMD dGPUs: